-Although the information contained in this Student Services Book has been compiled as accurately as possible, the Governing Council, Executive Management, Board of Studies and Board of Business Affairs, Finance and Administration accept no responsibility for any errors and omissions, which may occur.
+Although the information contained in this Student Services Book has been compiled as accurately as possible, the Governing Council, Management Board, Board of Studies and Administration Board accept no responsibility for any errors and omissions, which may occur.
 The Institute retains the right to amend regulations or conditions without prior notice.